Are you wondering about “What is the difference between pizza sauce vs. spaghetti sauce?” Or questions worry you like :

 Let the sauce simmer at a low flame.
 The time of simmering depends upon the

 consistency you want.
 Therefore, manage the timings according to your requirements.

 Can You Use Cooked Spaghetti Sauce to Substitute Pizza Sauce?

 The answer to the above question is “YES.”
-Even though the preparation methods are different, you can use the spaghetti sauce alternatively, only in cases:
+Even though the preparation methods are different, you can use the spaghetti sauce alternatively, only in the following cases:

-- If you have acidic foods sensitivity like GERD, only use spaghetti sauce with San Marzano tomatoes.
+- If you have acidic food sensitivity like GERD, only use spaghetti sauce with San Marzano tomatoes.

 - If you don’t care about the acid content of your pasta sauce, you can use spaghetti sauce made using any kind of tomatoes.

 HOWEVER, if it’s a meaty spaghetti sauce, you can’t even think of transforming spaghetti sauce into pizza sauce.

 Not just the variation of preparation method, but you should also know that the ingredients in both the sauces are different.
 Yes, there are some common ingredients, but not all the spaghetti sauce ingredients can go over on the pizza dough.